History of Facial Feminization & Gender Confirmation Surgery

 Dr. Douglas Ousterhout’s first Facial Feminization Surgery in 1983

-In 1982, Darrell Pratt, a plastic surgeon who performed body-focused sex reassignment surgeries, approached Dr. Ousterhout with a request from “Lucy”, one of his male-to-female transsexual patients.
+In 1982, Darrell Pratt, a plastic surgeon who performed body-focused gender confirmation surgeries, approached Dr. Ousterhout with a request from “Lucy”, one of his male-to-female transgender patients.
 Lucy wanted plastic surgery to make her face appear more feminine.
 Dr. Ousterhout agreed to the collaboration with Dr. Pratt and performed a forehead feminization procedure on Lucy – which involved the “Ousterhout Type II” forehead procedure.

 Up until this point, Dr. Ousterhout’s practice had predominantly involved with reconstructing faces and skulls of people who had suffered birth defects, accidents, or other trauma.
 After assisting Dr. Pratt with Lucy, he was keen to understand better what was deemed a “female face” for future craniofacial procedures he might undertake.